Mixed Strategies and Randomization

 Instead, you randomize within a defined range — in a way that’s still statistically sound.

-You’re not trading against candles — you’re trading against pattern detectors.
+You’re not trading against candles — you’re trading against pattern detectors that condition on your past actions.

 Instead of always closing full position at 2R: